A guide to the immigration implications of COVID-19 for UK employers

 Any applicant intending to leave the UK in order to submit a new visa application from abroad should consider the Home Office’s latest published guidance, which confirms that:

-- Anyone currently in the UK with leave expiring between 24 January 2020 and 31 July 2020 can have their leave extended to 31 July 2020 if they are unable to depart due to COVID-19 travel restrictions or self-isolation.
+- Anyone currently in the UK with leave expiring between 24 January 2020 and 31 August 2020 are covered by a ‘grace period’ if they are unable to depart due to COVID-19 travel restrictions or self-isolation.
 See the ‘Visa holders with imminent expiry dates’ section of this guide for more information; and

-- Applicants with a visa expiry date between 24 January 2020 and 31 July 2020 are exceptionally authorised to submit their long-term visa applications within the UK where they would normally be required to submit these from abroad.
-Applications made under this arrangement must be submitted by 31 July 2020.
+- Applicants with a visa expiry date between 24 January 2020 and 31 August 2020 (including those covered by the grace period) are exceptionally authorised to submit their long-term visa applications within the UK where they would normally be required to submit these from abroad.
+Applications made under this arrangement must be submitted by 31 August 2020.
 See the ‘Moving immigration category’ section of this guide for more information.

 Applicants should also ensure they remain up-to-date on any local restrictions which may affect the submission of their application and contact the VAC to reschedule a booked appointment as appropriate.
 For example, where VACs are open, applicants must take into account and clear any applicable self-isolation period before they attend the appointment.
 Applicants must also comply with any local requirements relating to travel restrictions.
 For example, many Australian citizens and permanent residents are not allowed to travel overseas unless they apply for and are granted an exemption.
 There is also an email process for South Africans to request permission to travel overseas.

 In exceptional circumstances, it is possible to request a visa waiver in order to enter the UK as a visitor.
 Requests can be submitted by email to CIH@homeoffice.gov.uk setting out the urgent, compelling or compassionate reasons.
-Each request will be considered on case-by-case basis, but this option may prove particularly helpful for those with a pressing business need to come to the UK, or for family members of British nationals and settled persons.
+Each request will be considered on case-by-case basis, but this option is unlikely to be available if the relevant VAC is currently open.

 Applying from within the UK